 - a training container that trains the model and produces all the figures in the paper,

-- a model container that executes the model on new data and produce a prediction,
+- an algorithm container that executes the model on new data and produces a prediction,

 - an evaluation container that will score predictions.

-Whilst the training container is archived and executed on our HPC systems, researchers are able to upload model containers to Grand Challenge in the same manner as for evaluation containers.
+Whilst the training container is archived and executed on our HPC systems, researchers are able to upload algorithm containers to Grand Challenge in the same manner as for evaluation containers.

 Integration into Annotation Workflows and Clinical Use

 For clinical validation, these models need to be executed on diverse data from heterogeneous sources.
-Authorised algorithm users are now able to upload their own data and generate predictions from any the archived model containers available to them.
-Instances of these model containers are scheduled in a similar manner to the evaluation containers, only that the Nvidia Docker runtime is used and a GPU is attached to the container instance if required.
+Authorised algorithm users are now able to upload their own data and generate predictions from any of the archived model containers available to them.
+Instances of these model containers are scheduled similarly to the evaluation containers, only that the Nvidia Docker runtime is used and a GPU is attached to the container instance if required.

 The predictions generated then need to be assessed in an environment the clinician is familiar with.
 Our group has previously developed CIRRUS for creating workstations, which is built on MeVisLab and has been used as part of commercial CE and FDA certified products for Chest-CT screening.
 We have now extended the platform to make it accessible via a web browser so that clinicians are able to launch viewer instances wherever they are located, access algorithms and load any image and prediction available to them on Grand Challenge via a REST API.
 A clinician can then provide feedback on algorithm performance, generating more ground truth data by correcting the predictions, helping the algorithm developer close the validation gap.